HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 #### Hiding content

 There are several ways to ensure that assistive technology will not discover content.
-We can leverage CSS `display:none`; or `visibility:hidden;` to omit the elements from the accessibility tree.
+We can leverage CSS `display:none` or `visibility:hidden` to omit the elements from the accessibility tree.
 If an author wishes to hide content from screen readers specifically they can use `aria-hidden="true"`.
 We found that 48.09% of desktop pages and 48.23% of mobile pages had at least one instance of an element with the `aria-hidden` attribute.

 These techniques are particularly helpful when something in the visual interface is redundant or unhelpful to assistive technology users.
 It should be used thoughtfully as it is essential to deliver feature parity for all users.
 Avoid using it to skip over content that is challenging to make accessible.